Avalanche Press Homepage Avalanche Press Online Store

 As a result, Waltzing Matilda includes a full sheet of Japanese counters with tanks and cavalry not seen before in the Panzer Grenadier series, plus another sheet of new Australian units including the famous Light Horse and other units that would have seen combat in the defense of Australia.
 The module also gives Japanese forces the opportunity to fight and maneuver in open, unrestricted terrain.
 That’s something they’ve rarely been able to do in our previous Panzer Grenadier games and supplements, so Waltzing Matilda provides a very different tactical combat experience from Guadalcanal, Jungle Fighting, Alaska’s War or Kokoda Trail.

-What follows is a summary of the scenarios in Waltzing Matilda with developer’s commentary by me.
+What follows is a summary of the scenarios in Waltzing Matilda with some commentary.
 We hope you enjoy them.

 Scenario One